garlicservices/graphql-bundle/README.md

 Now you can review and update just created files!

 It's time to run your first query!
+Try to send your query to **mydomain.com/graphql**

 ## Usage
 ### Example steps to use bundle after init